 - Your school student representatives will seek your views and raise issues that are important to you at school and faculty committees and will present your ideas at review events, such as Annual School review meetings

-If you would be interested in becoming a student representative, you can find out more from LUU at https://www.luu.org.uk/student-voice
+If you would be interested in becoming a student representative, find out more on the Leeds University Union (LUU) student voice page.